-Manchester United Reportedly Prepared to Pay Premium for Diogo Dalot

-Manchester United Reportedly Prepared to Pay Premium for Diogo DalotMay 31, 2018
+Diogo Dalot Reportedly to Have Manchester United Medical 'In the Next Few Days'

+Porto starlet Diogo Dalot will reportedly have a medical with Manchester United "in the next few days."

+That's according to A Bola (h/t Sport Witness' Lucas Sposito), and the Portuguese outlet added Dalot will sign a five-year deal at Old Trafford following his imminent medical, with United paying €24 million (£21 million).

-Manchester United are reportedly prepared to pay a premium for Porto starlet Diogo Dalot in order to secure his signature before June 1, when his €20 million (£17.6 million) release clause will activate.
+As reported by ESPN FC's Rob Dawson, unnamed sources have said United are prepared to pay a premium for Dalot in order to secure his signature before June 1, when his €20 million (£17.6 million) release clause is said to activate.

-According to ESPN FC's Rob Dawson, unnamed sources have said United are willing to offer more than the release clause so they can snap him up before the likes of Bayern Munich and Barcelona—who are also interested in the 19-year-old—will be able to enter the race when it kicks in on Friday.
+That would allow them to snap him up before the likes of Bayern Munich and Barcelona—who are also interested in the 19-year-old—enter the race when it kicks in.

+However, there are some conflicting reports on the matter.
+O Jogo (h/t Sposito) said the clause actually comes into effect a month later on July 1, while Record reported the premium is actually a request on Dalot's part to smooth over his exit from the club.

-The Red Devils are in negotiations with Porto over a deal for the full-back, who can play on either side of the defence.
+Nevertheless, the Red Devils are thought to be in negotiations with Porto over a deal for the full-back, who can play on either side of the defence.

 Dalot has made just eight senior appearances for Porto, one of which was in their 0-0 draw at Liverpool in the UEFA Champions League in March.